Why Should You Participate in the SourceAmerica Design Challenge?

 - Earn school credits

-- Win money
+- Win monetary awards

 The student team leader must register for the Design Challenge.
 After registering, the student team leader will receive a team login and password for our file-sharing system, Egnyte, and access to download the "Design Challenge Rule Book".